 1. Share knowledge about your child.

 If you’re more available to take your child to appointments and attend meetings, it’s easy to slip into “expert” mode about her learning and thinking differences.
 As a result, your partner may defer to you on decisions or take a backseat role in general.
 To change this dynamic, encourage your partner to join you at appointments.
-If he can’t be there, take notes and discuss what happened.
-Add his name to important email chains, and send him links to things you read online.
+If your partner can’t be there, take notes and discuss what happened.
+Add your partner’s name to important email chains, and send links to things you read online.

 Hang a calendar that shows the week’s events, or create a shared online calendar.
 On Sundays look at the week ahead together.
-When you both see doctor’s appointments, school meetings and extracurricular activities in one view, it’s easier for each of you to make plans about who can do what.
-Even if your partner can’t do as much as you, it’s helpful for him to be aware of the events that concern your child.
+When you both see doctor’s appointments, school meetings, and extracurricular activities in one view, it’s easier for each of you to make plans about who can do what.
+Even if your partner can’t do as much as you, it’s helpful if you’re both aware of the events that concern your child.

 3. Divvy up responsibilities.

 Make a list of everything that needs to be done involving your child during times when both you and your partner are home.
 It may include helping with homework, organizing the backpack, planning a weekend activity, and so on.
 Divide and conquer based on your respective strengths and interests: “I don’t have a lot of patience for helping with homework.
 But I do have a lot of energy before dinner, and I’m glad to take Taylor on a bike ride.”

 Parenting kids with learning and thinking differences requires a lot of energy and resources.
 If you’re feeling frazzled, don’t wait for your partner to offer to help.
 Be specific about what you need: “While I’m showering, can you handle breakfast?” or “Can you send an email to the teacher confirming our meeting time?”